lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 traffic.
 This allows you to handle Tailscale's network traffic on your router separately from other network traffic.

-When not set, this option is disabled by default, ie. DSCP will be set to the default 0.
+When not set, this option is disabled by default, i.e. DSCP will be set to the default 0.

 ### Option: `forward_to_host`